projectiota/electrolink/iota-link-protocol.md

   "jsonrpc": "2.0",
   "method": "digitalRead",
   "params": [<pinId>],
-  "id": 5
+  "id": <msgId>
 }
 ```

-### attachInterrupt(int interruptID, int pinID, int mode) [6]
+### attachInterrupt(int interruptId, int pinId, int mode)
 Attaches GPIO interrupt service to the specified pin.
 There is a total of 8 interrupts which can be attached to any pin.
 Interrupts can be configured to trigger at HIGH or LOW state or at RISING, FALLING or both edges.
-When the interrupt is triggered, device sends message interrupt(int interruptID, int event) [8], where event has the same meaning as mode.
+When the interrupt is triggered, device sends message `interrupt(int interruptId, int event)`, where event has the same meaning as mode.

 Parameters:

-`int interruptID` - interrupt number (0-7)
+`int interruptId` - interrupt number (0-7)

-`int pinID` - pin number (0-33)
+`int pinId` - pin number (0-33)

 `int mode` - interrupt trigger mode: 0-LEVEL LOW, 1-LEVEL HIGH, 2-EDGE CHANGE, 3-EDGE RISE, 4-EDGE FALL.